MainKt/phx-portfolio/priv/markdowns/wutil-organ-transplants.md

 include paths and sanitizers.

-I also got rid of all the string utility functions I had for parsing outputs of very commands.
+I also got rid of all the string utility functions I had for parsing outputs of shell commands.
 Even removed lots of code that became redundant with switch from shell calling other programs.

 ## What's next?